The structure and role of the Italian Regulatory Authority for Electricity and Gas

 The Authority formulates its own procedures for the adoption of provisions and enjoys organisational autonomy to lay down the regulations governing its internal organisation, functioning and accounting procedures.

-The Authority is funded through annual contributions paid by the service providers, calculated as a set percentage of no more than 1/1000 of contributors' revenues for the previous financial year.
+The Authority is funded through annual contributions paid by the market operators, calculated as a set percentage of contributors' revenues for the previous financial year.
+The Authority reduced it, from a legal limit of no more than 1 ‰: in 2016 the contribution is 0,28 ‰ in electricity and gas sectors and 0,25 ‰ in the water sector.

 How long has it been operating?